 - How well they understand the purpose of your product?

 - What is the size of the total addressable market?

 - How dependent are you on the external resources?

-To answer the questions above, you will have to brainstorm with your partner(s) if you have one, gain feedback through interviewing your potential customers and make some manual research.
-Note, you shouldn’t involve your family and friends to the interview if you want to get unbiased insight and find out how to build a successful marketplace.
+To answer the questions above, you will have to brainstorm with your partner(s) if you have one, gain feedback through interviewing your potential customers and do some manual research.
+Note, you shouldn’t involve your family and friends in the interview if you want to get unbiased insight and find out how to build a marketplace website.

-Later on, our customers have a choice whether to continue cooperation with our website development company or postpone the development stage or switch for another service provider will all necessary documents.
-Considering the issue of how to create an online marketplace, let’s see in details what the price for a marketplace website consists of.
+Later on, our customers have a choice to create a marketplace website with us, or postpone the development stage, or switch to another service provider with all necessary documents.
+Considering the issue of how to build online marketplace, let’s see in details how the marketplace website development process takes place.